tidy-finance/website/docs/32_univariate_sorts.md

 library(tidyverse)
 library(RSQLite)
 library(lubridate)
+library(scales)
+library(lmtest)
 library(sandwich)
-library(lmtest)
-library(scales)
 ```
+Compared to previous chapters, we introduce `lmtest` [@lmtest] for inference for estimated coefficients and `sandwich` [@sandwich] for different covariance matrix estimators.

 ## Data preparation

-We start with loading the required data from our `SQLite`-database introduced in our chapter on *"Accessing & managing financial data"*.
+We start with loading the required data from our `SQLite`-database introduced in chapters 2-3.
 In particular, we use the monthly CRSP sample as our asset universe.
 Once we form our portfolios, we use the Fama-French factor returns to compute the risk-adjusted performance (i.e., alpha).
 `beta` is the tibble with market betas computed in the previous chapter.